 In order to get the full VR experience, you'll need to slot your smartphone into a Google Cardboard, Google Daydream View, Samsung Gear VR or Windows Head Mounted Display headset, such as the Samsung HMD Odyssey or Lenovo Explorer.
 However, if you don't have a VR headset, you can still view 180- and 360-degree content on your iOS or Android phone.

-Personalization is an important component of Intel's approach to VR broadcasts, Aufhauser says, allowing users to pick and choose their experience.
+Personalization is an important component of Intel's approach to VR broadcasts, Aufhauser says, as it allows users to customize their experience.

 "You and I might be watching the same event at the same time, but you could be in one part of the arena, and I could be in another part of the arena, and someone else could be in the VR Cast, and we're all experiencing it in a completely different way.
 Even in a specific camera angle, you may be interested in one team, and I may be interested in the other team," he says.

-Sure enough, we were able to jump around to different cameras placed around courses and arenas.
-Even within one camera angle, different users will surely fixate on different elements of the scene, whether it's the skier racing past the gates or their coach standing further down the mountain.
+Sure enough, we were able to jump around to different cameras placed throughout courses and arenas.
+Even within one camera angle, different users will surely fixate on different elements of the scene, whether it's the skier racing past the gates or the coach cheering them on further down the mountain.

 Allowing VR broadcasts to be seen cross-platform is also hugely important for Intel, both in terms of reach and consumer adoption.

-That funnel starts with 180-degree and full pananormic videos, viewable on any mobile device.
-If they have one handy, users can switch back and forth to a Google Cardboard.
+That funnel starts with 180-degree and full panoramic videos, viewable on any mobile device.
+If they have one handy, users can switch back and forth to Google Cardboard.
 Eventually, they might decide to upgrade to a proper VR headset to get the full VR experience.

 Tune in to win